digidem/digital-democracy.org/_jobs/2022-senior_backend_dev.md

 - **Compensation and benefits commensurate with experience** $84,000—$96,000 USD full-time equivalent.

 ## How to Apply
-Posting will close 11:59pm EST on Sunday February 27 2022.

 Click on this [link](https://apply.workable.com/digidem/j/5ADA0BFC9D/) to apply!